Latios96/redshift_playblast/README.md

 ### Deadline
 - the folder "RedshiftPlayblast" is the Deadline Plugin.
 Inside your Deadline Repository, copy the folder to <DEADLINE_REPOSITOY>/custom/plugins
+- configure the path to redshift_playblast/playblast.py file in the plugin settings in your Deadline Repository

 # Usage
 Run inside Maya